Embedded components overview

 .

-in the component configuration.
+parameter of the component configuration.

 Make the component background transparent